dividing line

 Reviews:

 A morality play about the dangers of allowing intelligent machines to make moral decisions that should rightfully be made by humans.
 Versions were produced for 2000x, SF 68, and Tales of Tomorrow.
 All three versions are well-written and well-produced.
 The 2000x version has, by far, the best soundscape.
 The Tales of Tomorrow version has the most detail and is most true to the written story.
 [2000x] This is my favourite version.
 Brilliant soundscape and excellent acting by Melissa Greenspan as the watchbird.
 Some detail is sacrificed compared to the written story, but Rasovsky makes up for it with changes of pace and interludes where the watchbird soars, observes... and attacks.
-The conclusion in foregone, but the beauty of this tale is in the journey.
-2000x [7/10]; SF 68 [6.5/10]; Tales of Tomorrow [7/10] --- zM
+The conclusion is foregone, but the beauty of this tale is in the journey.
+2000x [7/10]; SF 68 [6.5/10]; Tales of Tomorrow [7/10] -- zM

 Why Support for Public Radio Must Increase in the Next Century